tomarra/tomarra.github.io/README.md

 ### Link Checker

-On a daily basis there is a action that runs called [Site Link Check](https://github.com/tomarra/tomarra.github.io/actions/workflows/site_link_check.yaml) that checks the links in all `.md` and `.html` files to ensure they are all working.
+On a weekly basis there is a action that runs called [Site Link Check](https://github.com/tomarra/tomarra.github.io/actions/workflows/site_link_check.yaml) that checks the links in all `.md` and `.html` files to ensure they are all working.
+If there are any problems it will also automatically create an issue.
+Configuration for this is found in the `.lycheeignore` file.